LBoyle/pollate/README.md

 Ultimately worked with the rails console and figured out how to delete relationships properly instead of sending a PUT with an updated list.

 Fixed the route for adding a user to a poll, added select field on edit page, can use this form for new I think as well

+It doesn't prevent duplicates as it is, so it freaks out when there are duplicate users added to a poll